-The Senior and Honors Projects offer Music concentration students the opportunity to showcase their creative and scholarly work through a recital, scholarly paper, or original composition.
+The Senior Capstone (VPAS 4390) or Major Honors (VPAS 4v99) Projects offers Music concentration students the opportunity to showcase their creative and scholarly work through a recital, scholarly paper, or original composition, or other music-focus project.

-The Bass School of Arts, Humanities, and Technology offers students in the Music concentration an exciting opportunity to showcase their skills and creative abilities through the Senior and Honors Projects.
-This program allows eligible students to engage in advanced scholarly and artistic work, providing a platform for recognition within the School.
+The Bass School of Arts, Humanities, and Technology offers students in the Music concentration an exciting opportunity to showcase their skills and creative abilities through the Senior and Capstone or Honors Projects.
+Students engage in advanced scholarly and artistic work, providing a platform for recognition within the School and beyond.

-As part of their degree requirements, Music concentration students must complete a Senior Project, which can take the form of a recital, a scholarly paper, or an original musical composition.
-To ensure the project’s success, each student selects a faculty supervisor—preferably a tenured or tenure-track professor.
-Non-tenure/tenure-track faculty members can supervise the project in exceptional cases, with approval from the Associate Dean for Undergraduate Studies (ADU).
+As part of their degree requirements, Music concentration students must complete a Senior Capstone or Honors Project, which can take the form of a recital, a scholarly paper, or an original musical composition, or other music-focus project.
+To ensure the Capstone project’s success, each student selects a faculty supervisor.
+Students who choose to complete a Major Honors project (VPAS 4v99) will select two faculty members to oversee their work.
 It’s recommended that students begin planning early, ideally meeting with potential supervisors one or two semesters in advance.
-The supervisor will also help students select a second reader for the project.

 Eligibility and Requirements